vikash-bhardwaj/ai-code-companion-documentation/README.md

 ## Features

 - Ensure to retain the separate context of your chat history per project workspace (This helps engineers to work with separate projects without mixing the chat)
-- Ensure to retain user's history context, when token usage is about to reach maximum token length (defined by extension setting `VSCode GPT: Model Max Tokens Length`) for provided model name it trims the messages by following FIFO logic - First in First Out
+- Ensure to retain user's history context, when token usage is about to reach maximum token length (defined by extension setting `Code Companion: Model Max Tokens Length`) for provided model name it trims the messages by following FIFO logic - First in First Out
 - API Access token is stored in encrypted form and it's not as part of extension settings
 - You can create your own Encryption key to ensure further enhanced security for your access token
-  - To provide your Encryption Key, please create a file at root directory of your workspace with name `vscodegpt.config.js` and provide the Encryption Key like below
+  - To provide your Encryption Key, please create a file at root directory of your workspace with name `.codecompanion.config.js` and provide the Encryption Key like below
     ```javascript
     module.exports = {
       encryptionKey: "vscode2gpt112f9dbd8a37fe98421901",